megacorvega/autopapermc/README.md

 ## Windows 10 Task Scheduler Setup

 Now that we have all of the server related commands ready to go, we can automate the starting and stopping of these tasks through Task Scheduler.
 This guide will configure the server to stop daily at 5:59 AM, restart the computer at 6:01 AM, and have the server update then start back up.
-These times are specific to my preferences and the sleep command in the Server Stop script, so feel free to set the times/days up however you'd like.
+These times are specific to my preferences and the sleep command in the Server Stop script.
+So feel free to set the times/days up however you'd like.

 **NOTE: These scripts will only work if you have the user set to login automatically after startup** This is to simplify the commands and is up to preference.
 You can absolutely run these whether or not the user is logged in.
-The Task Scheduler configuration can be easily configured as such in the General tab.
+The Task Scheduler configuration can be easily modified in the General tab.

 So now open up Task Manager, and select "Create Task..." in the Actions panel on the right side.
 Below are lists detailing what to enter in each tab when creating the task.
 ___
 ### Server Download
 #### General

-- Name: mc_server_dl
+- Name: whatever-you-want
 - Description: whatever-you-want
 - Security Options: Select "Run only when user is logged on"
 - Configure for: Windows 10